NMRLipids/Databank/Scripts/BuildDatabank/docs/source/READMEcontent.md

 Potentially connected experimental data.

 #### COMPOSITION (output)
-When adding a simulation into NMRlipids databank by the AddData.py script, numbers of lipid molecules per membrane leaflet are automatically calculated and stored into the key called COUNT in the COMPOSITION dictionary.
+When adding a simulation into NMRlipids databank with the ``AddData.py``, numbers of molecules are automatically calculated and stored into ``COUNT`` keys for each molecule in the COMPOSITION dictionary.
+Number of lipids are calculated separately for both membrane leaflets.
 For example, the result for the simulation with COMPOSITION input exemplified above is:

         COMPOSITION:
          CHOL: